Industry-Wide Business Valuation FAQ & Glossary

 Unsystematic Risk — the risk specific to an individual security that can be avoided through diversification.

-Valuation — the act or process of determining the value of a business, business ownership interest, security, or intangible asset.
+The Valuation — the act or process of determining the value of a business, business ownership interest, security, or intangible asset.

-Valuation Analyst — For purposes of this statement, an AICPA member who performs an engagement to estimate value that culminates in the expression of a conclusion of value or a calculated value.
+Valuation Analyst — For purposes of this statement, an AICPA member who performs an engagement to estimate value that culminates in the expression whether of a conclusion of value or a calculated value.

 Valuation Assumptions — Statements or inputs utilized in the performance of an engagement to estimate value that serve as a basis for the application of particular valuation methods.

-Valuation Date — the specific point in time as of which the valuator’s opinion of value applies (also referred to as “Effective Date” or “Appraisal Date”).
+The Valuation Date — the specific point in time as of which the valuator’s opinion of value applies (also referred to as “Effective Date” or “Appraisal Date”).

-Valuation Method — within approaches, a specific way to determine value.
+- Valuation Method — within approaches, a specific way to determine value.

-Valuation Procedure — the act, manner, and technique of performing the steps of an appraisal method.
+- Valuation Procedure — the act, manner, and technique of performing the steps of an appraisal method.

 Valuation Service — See engagement to estimate value.